ZELVAINE/URLScanner/README.md

 ## What does it do?

-PhishScope analyzes the current page URL and checks for things like:
+URLScanner analyzes the current page URL and checks for things like:

 -   Missing HTTPS
 -   Raw IP addresses instead of domain names